NikosVlagoidis/jenkinstest/docs/intro.rst

 Specifications
 --------------
-This IS a super Test about it
+This IS a super Test about Jenkins CI.
+I have it automate build the docs and then serve them on an with a nginx cointainer.